History of Metropolitan Atlanta Rapid Transit Authority: Proposed new infill stations

 Adding another station to the existing line near Armour Yard (MARTA's main railyard, opened 2005) has also been discussed, as the Red and Gold MARTA lines, the northeast BeltLine light rail, proposed commuter rail lines to points northeast such as Athens (the "Brain Train") and Gainesville, would all pass through Armour Yard.
 Other stations that have been proposed are; Mechanicsville, Boone, Murphy Crossing, and Krog.

 The proposed Atlanta Multimodal Passenger Terminal (MMPT) would be built next to Five Points station, connecting MARTA to surface passenger rail, including commuter rail, future intercity rail, Amtrak, and possible high-speed rail on the Southeast Corridor.

 Additional expansion plans for MARTA and other metro Atlanta transportation agencies are detailed in Mobility 2030 a timeline by the Atlanta Regional Commission for improving transit through the year 2030.

-2010's and COVID-19 Pandemic

-Clayton County
+Expansion plans and recent history

+2010s

+On September 27, 2010, MARTA opened a bus rapid transit line along Memorial Drive from Kensington Station to the Goldsmith Road MARTA park and ride lot in Stone Mountain and Ponce De Leon Avenue.
+The bus had two routes: The Q Express ran between Kensington Station the park-and-ride lot with only two intermediate stops at North Hairston Road and again at Georgia Perimeter College.
+The Q Limited branched off at North Hairston Road on the way to East Ponce de Leon Avenue and had six stops.
+Express service was discontinued in 2013 due to low ridership.